AlePuglisi/navigation-learning/nav2-course/README.md

      `` export RMW_IMPLEMENTATION=rmw_cyclonedds_cpp ``<br/>

    - **Modify Nav2 Parameter file**:<br/>
-     To use turtlebot3 for Navigation, we need to make a quick fix on the parameter file related to the robot model we are going to use.<br/>
+     To use turtlebot3 for Navigation, you need to make a quick fix on the parameter file related to the robot model you are going to use.<br/>
-     During this course, we are going to use the **Waffle** model, so we are going to modify ``waffle.yaml``.<br/>
+     During this course, we are going to use the **Waffle** model, so you are going to modify ``waffle.yaml``.<br/>
-     First, we move to the proper location, and then we modify with superuser rights the parameter file:
+     First, move to the proper location, and then modify (with superuser rights) the parameter file:
      ```bash
      # Terminal
      cd /opt/ros/humble/share/turtlebot3_navigation2/param